infinitered/ignite-bowser/readme.md

 ## Infinite Red's latest and greatest React Native boilerplate

+_**Important note:** Bowser is now [re-integrated](https://github.com/infinitered/ignite/releases/tag/v4.0.0) into Ignite CLI as of version 4.0.0!
+Head to https://github.com/infinitered/ignite to check it out.
+This version will continue to work on Ignite 3.x and be supported by the community._

 Once you've installed [React Native](https://shift.infinite.red/painless-react-native-setup-for-mac-windows-linux-956c23d2abf9) and the [Ignite CLI](https://github.com/infinitered/ignite), you can get started with this boilerplate.

 This is the boilerplate that the [Infinite Red](https://infinite.red) team recommends and uses on a day-to-day basis.
 Prior art includes [Ignite Andross](https://github.com/infinitered/ignite-andross).